db-academy-io/.github/profile/README.md

 ## Welcome to the db-academy.io 🙌

-🙋‍♀️ db-academy.io is a educatinal portal around database internals.
+🙋‍♀️ db-academy.io is an educational portal around database internals.
 Visit [db-academy.io](https://db-academy.io)

 <!--
 👀 Contribution guidelines - how do team members dive in?